 I tried to include everything, at least one budget options for accomodation in every town, all the airports and the harbors (and the available destinations) as well as cultural and natural attractions.

 As you can see, large portions of the islands remain unexplored on my side.
-With the exception of Riung, those areas receive, as far as I know, virtually no visitors (but the roads can be awful too).
+With the exception of Riung, those areas receive, as far as I know, virtually no visitors.
 For sure, some not well-known gems are to be found there.